 All of your students, no matter their orientation, will appreciate you for making your classroom more welcoming and inclusive.
 And any students who feel marginalized or unseen because of their gender identity or sexual orientation, will remember you for the rest of their life.
 You can make a difference!

-Are you already including any of these books in your classroom library?
+Are you already including any of these LGBTQ+ middle grade novels in your classroom library?
 Do you have a favorite queer MG protagonist not included in this list?
 Comment below or reach out to me on IG @nouvelle_ela!
 I love hearing about your students, and seeing your shelfies 🙂